Paris Erotic Museum

-Upstairs, you'll find an early 20th Century porn movie where a skinny man and his hefty female companion are performing the same sorts of things that Paris Hilton and her boyfriend did in their bedroom, but in black and white rather than color.
+Upstairs, you'll find an early 20th Century porn movie where a skinny man and his hefty female companion are performing the same sorts of things that you'd see on an Internet porn site, but in black and white instead of color.

 Floors 3 and 4 are devoted to temporary exhibitions.
 On the fifth level, you'll find a nice assortment of nudes and tableaux (most of them more tasteful than racy) and some interesting black-and-white photos of nude models in artists' studios during the late 19th and early 20th Centuries.

 The most fascinating part of the Erotic Museum--and a good reason to visit even if you've seen one artificial yoni or lingham too many--is the extensive gallery of brothel photos, drawings, and documents from the late 19th Century until 1946, when bordellos were closed down by the French government.
 Exhibit labels in French and English describe the role that brothels once played in French life.
 (The labels also contain a few surprises, such as the fact that the Prince of Wales, Charlie Chaplin, and Cary Grant sampled the Paris brothel scene.)